 Over the past decade (2008-2017) commercial anglers have harvested an average of 1,000,000 pounds of shark each year from waters off Florida.
 Florida’s recreational anglers over the past decade (2008-2017) have harvested an average of 477,000 sharks per year on the east coast and 723,000 on the west coast.

 How are recreational fisheries catch-estimates made?

 Data on catch-composition (types and numbers of fish caught, kept and released, and measurements of fish kept) by fishing mode (shore, private boat or charter boat) are collected by interviewing saltwater anglers at the end of their fishing trips.
 The number of fishing trips made over a two-month period is obtained through random sampling by telephone of Florida residents.
 Estimates of the total catch of saltwater fish for each two-month period are then calculated from the catch-composition data collected by the field interviews and the number of saltwater fishing trips reported by Florida residents.
-Improved methods to estimate the catch and effort of anglers fishing from charter boats are now being used in Florida.
-The better method resulted from of a 1997-1998 research study conducted for the MRFSS by biologists from Florida, Alabama, Mississippi, Louisiana, and the Gulf States Marine Fisheries Commission with the cooperation of charter boat captains.

 How are the commercial fisheries catch-data obtained?